Rabindra-jha/examvector/README.md

 **ExamVector** *(coming soon)*
-Topic-wise practice tests built to adapt to your progress — structured, detailed, and without a subscription fee.
+Topic-wise practice tests built to adapt to your progress — structured, detailed, and without a subscription fee for sometime.

 ## Built with